-The International African Institute (IAI) aims to promote the scholarly study of Africa, its history, societies, cultures, and political systems.
+The International African Institute (IAI), hosted at SOAS University of London, aims to promote the scholarly study of Africa's history, societies and cultures.

 The institute realizes its aims primarily by means of scholarly publishing.